 4. Memories and Personal Space

-Midnight feeds on a rocking chair, tummy-time rituals on a plush mat, later a first "mine" corner with low shelves for books and toys—it fosters independence while keeping family closeness intact.
+Midnight feeds on a rocking chair, tummy-time rituals on a plush mat, and later a first "mine" corner with low shelves for books and toys—it fosters independence while keeping family closeness intact.

-The perfect time for a baby nursery setup?
-Second trimester, around weeks 18-25.
+The perfect time to start setting up your baby nursery is the second trimester, around weeks 18-25.
 You've got energy, time to pick out pieces, and the nursery will be ready when your baby arrives—no last-minute stress.
+Many start with a bassinet right in your room for those first sweet months, then ease into the dedicated space when it feels natural.

-Baby Nursery Essentials That Every Parent Needs
+Baby Nursery Essentials Checklist

 Start with pieces that feel timeless and adapt as your little one changes.